incremental-design/app-stencils/packages/vue3/component-base/README.md

   </tbody>
   </table>

 Notice that most of these affordances depend on the 'Pressable' affordance, and all of them depend on the 'Hoverable' affordance.
-You can't make UI component selectable if it isn't pressable.
+You can't make a UI component toggleable if it isn't pressable.
 You can't make it pressable if it isn't hoverable.

 ![All affordances depend on the `Hoverable` affordance, and most depend on the `Pressable` affordance](../../../.readme/diagram-vue3-component-base-affordance-dependencies.png)